komakallio/allsky/README.md

 # allsky

 All the sky, all the time.
-An all-sky capture software for modern CMOS cameras by ZWO.
+An all-sky capture software for modern CMOS cameras.

 ## Compiling